Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Maryborough has 111 active public transport stops, all of which are bus stops.
-These stops are served by seven different routes that together facilitate 527 weekly passenger trips.
-The accessibility of the transport system is rated as moderate, with residents on average being located 472 meters from their nearest stop.
+Maryborough has 111 active public transport stops.
+These are served by buses running along seven different routes.
+Together, these routes facilitate 527 weekly passenger trips.

 Frequently Asked Questions - Transport